lacti/async-on-js-py/PITCHME.md

 ![State-machine-for-async](images/async_internal.mmd.png)

-- Compiler rewrites async function to state machine `S`.
+- Compiler replaces async function as state machine.
-- `S`'s state will be changed when callback is called.
+- A state will be changed when callback is called.
 - If there is an error, `catch` will catch it.

 ---